haaakez/fractal-audio-viz/README.md

 ## caching and reruns

-keyframe cache entries include the centre, absolute zoom, dimensions, iteration budget, renderer identity, and approximation settings.
-Old entries are not silently reused after a numerical renderer change.
-Writes are atomic, so an interrupted tile does not replace a completed tile.
+cache entries include the centre, zoom, dimensions, iteration budget, renderer version, and approximation settings.
+A renderer change gets a new cache namespace, and tile writes are atomic.

-the final video is assembled from the beginning on every run.
-This is required for a valid compressed stream, even when most keyframes and the audio analysis are already cached.
+the video is still assembled from the beginning on every run.
+That is necessary for a valid compressed stream, even when the keyframes and audio analysis are already cached.

-every normal render also writes a JSON manifest beside the output.
-It records the command, Git revision, audio path, formula, Julia constant, resolved point, zoom plan, settings, timings, and whether the render completed.
-Use `--no-manifest` when a sidecar is not wanted.
+normal renders also write a JSON manifest beside the output.
+It contains the command, Git revision, audio path, formula, point, zoom plan, settings, timings, and completion status.
+Use `--no-manifest` to skip it.

 ## gui and project tools

-gtk3 with PyGObject uses the desktop's configured GTK theme—including its light/dark choice—on Linux and other platforms with GTK installed.
-The GUI is intentionally a launcher rather than a second renderer, which keeps the command line reproducible:
+the GTK3 launcher uses the desktop's configured theme, including its light/dark choice.
+It is only a front end for the CLI, so the same command can be run without the GUI:

 ```sh
 python3 gui.py
 ```

-the gui also has a **live view** button for a screen-saver-like listening preview.
-It prepares a small absolute-zoom source ladder, colourises smooth parent/child crops at the display rate, and uses a streamed 8 kHz ffmpeg energy envelope instead of the full export analysis.
-The ladder follows the form's `base zoom` and `max zoom`, reaches the selected preview endpoint, and then resets to the base view when the song loops.
-This keeps startup and cpu use low while avoiding a stale shallow crop for a deep selection.
-The selected range uses source fields about every three-quarters of a decade when it fits the live budget (up to 168 fields for longer ranges).
-The first three fields are prepared before playback while the rest render in the background.
-This keeps startup short without making the live crop magnify a parent by thousands of times. press `esc` to close it or `f11` to toggle fullscreen; the song loops until the window is closed.
+the GUI also has a **live view** button.
+It is a small screen-saver-style
+preview: it prepares a short zoom ladder, follows the selected `base zoom` and `max zoom`, and resets to the base view when the song loops.
+The first few fields are prepared before playback and the rest are filled in in the background.
+Press `esc` to close it or `f11` to toggle fullscreen.

-The standalone form is:
+the standalone command is:

 ```sh
 python3 live_view.py song.mp3 --formula mandelbrot --palette aurora
 ```

-the live view is intentionally a preview: it caps the fractal source at 480×270 with the native backend (240×135 for the python fallback), then upscales it to the fullscreen/window aspect with GTK.
-It uses the older fast, factor-eight-style atlas behaviour rather than the strict quality-render path, prepares at most 168 absolute-zoom fields, and caps the interactive preview at e300.
-The initial fields are displayed immediately while the remaining ladder is prepared in the background.
-Final renders still use the export pipeline and its deep-zoom precision, atlas, and encoding settings. `ffplay` is used for playback when installed; without it the visual preview remains usable.
+the live view is deliberately much cheaper than an export.
+It caps the native source at 480×270 (240×135 with the Python fallback), enlarges it to the window size, and prepares at most 168 fields.
+It uses the fast atlas path and caps the interactive zoom at e300. `ffplay` is used for audio playback when installed;
+without it, the visual preview still works.

-the live view is independent of the export profiles.
-It keeps its own small fast source ladder and only enlarges the RGB result in GTK; selecting `8k60` for an export never makes the live window allocate an 8K surface.
+the live view is separate from the export profiles.
+Choosing `8k60` does not make it allocate an 8K surface.

 the repository also includes `examples/make_test_tone.py` for a dependency-free audio smoke test, `point_sheet.py` for catalogue previews, and